 The plan was initially designed to facilitate the granting of performance-based awards to our named executive officers intended to be "qualified performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code.
-As noted above, the Tax Act eliminated the exclusion for qualified performance-based compensation, except for certain grandfathered awards-generally qualified performance-based compensation granted on or prior to, and not modified after, November 2, 2017.
+As noted above, the Tax Cuts and Jobs Act of 2017 eliminated the exclusion for qualified performance-based compensation, except for certain grandfathered awards-generally qualified performance-based compensation granted on or prior to, and not modified after, November 2, 2017.